The page navigation is complete. You may now navigate the page content as you wish.

 Static cards

-Static cards may have interactive elements within them but are not actionable or interactive on their own.
+Static cards may contain interactive elements but must not be actionable or interactive on their own.
+They should not have any shadows applied to them, so that they can be differentiated from an interactive card.

 Interactive cards